vigetlabs/microcosm/docs/api/presenter.md

 ### `setup(repo, props)`

-Called when a presenter is created, before it has calculated a view model.
-Useful for fetching data and other prep-work.
+Called when a presenter is created, useful for initial data fetching and other prep work.

 ### `update(repo, props)`